sreeharshau/sreeharshau.github.io/index.md

 ## Side Projects

-In my spare time, I like to develop applications using a variety of lagnuages and tools to keep my skills sharp.
+In my spare time, I like to develop applications using a variety of languages and tools to keep my skills sharp.
 Some of these projects and their source code are showcased in this section.

 ### The Crypto Lottery